+Fortunately there are minoxidil-based hair loss products that sooth and moisturize the scalp so the itching isn’t a problem.
 These products are a little more expensive than Rogaine, because they contain additional ingredients, but it’s worth it not to have to itch all day.

 You use Provillus just like you would Rogaine.
 It works just as well, or even better due to some additional ingredients, but your scalp will not be irritated or itchy.

 It cost about a dollar a day to use Provillus.
 That’s a little more than Rogaine but cheaper than a lot of other hair loss products.

 There’s only one way to purchase Provillus and that’s online at Provillus.com.